godisreal/CrowdEgress/README.md

 The program mainly consists of four components: User Interface, Simulation Core, Data Tool, Visualization Tool.

 **User Interface**: The user interface is written in tkinter in ui.py.
-A user run ui.py to enable a graphic user interface (GUI) where one selects the input files, initialize compartment geometry, and configure or start a simulation.
+Users run ui.py to enable a graphic user interface (GUI) where one selects the input files, initialize compartment geometry, and configure or start a simulation.
 Currently there is a simple version of GUI and it needs to be improved in several aspects.
 If you find any problems when using the user interface, please send me a message or direct start an issue here.

 **Simulation Core**: The multi-agent simulation is implemented in simulation.py.
 The component is packed in a class called simulation class, and it computes interaction of four types of entities: agents, walls, doors and exits.
 This agent-based model is an extension of the traditional social force model by Helbing, Farkas, Vicsek and Molnár.
 The model aims at investigating protypes of pedestrian behavior in crowd evacuation.